rancher/rancher.github.io/rancher/configuration/environments/index.md

 A restricted role of an environment is able to perform all actions on the **Applications** tab, i.e. adding/editing/removing stacks/services.
 For any container of a service, they can perform all actions, i.e. start, stop, delete, upgrade, clone, and edit.
 There is nothing restricted regarding actions related to stacks, services, and containers.

-The restriction of their role is regarding **Hosts.
+The restriction of their role is regarding **Hosts**.
 They are only able to view hosts of an environment and will not be able to add/edit/remove hosts in the environment.

 > **Note:** Restricted users will not be able to add/remove host labels and will need to request a member/owner to make any changes to host labels.